mainmatter/mainmatter.com/blog/_posts/2019-02-22-elixir-umbrella-mox.md

 ## Conclusion

-Elixir umbrella apps shine when structuring projects containing clear bounderies between their constituant parts.
+Elixir umbrella apps shine when structuring projects containing clear boundaries between their constituent parts.
 The philosophy they implement deeply resembles that of functional programming (and Lego), where small building blocks combine into a larger whole.
 It is however important to be precise when defining the internal APIs of the application as they act as the glue holding everything together.
 Lastly, Mox is a wonderful tool for testing.
-Not only does it make mocking APIs very simple and elegant, it also encourages best practices such as defining behaviors to keep the code consistent and robust.
+Not only does it make mocking APIs very simple and elegant, it also encourages best practices such as defining behaviours to keep the code consistent and robust.